-All enquiries about the Scheme and individual benefit entitlements should be addressed to the Scheme Trustee c/o Punter Southall, Albion, Fishponds Road, Wokingham, Berkshire RG41 2QE.
+All enquiries about the Scheme and individual benefit entitlements should be addressed to the Scheme Trustee c/o PS Administration Limited, Albion, Fishponds Road, Wokingham, Berkshire RG41 2QE.
+E-mail: cometadmin@puntersouthall.com.

 If a member has a complaint against the Scheme that has not been resolved to his or her satisfaction through the Scheme's Dispute Procedure, The Pensions Advisory Service (TPAS), an independent voluntary organisation, may be able to offer advice.
 TPAS are also able to help with general pensions queries.
 The name of the local TPAS adviser can be obtained from any local Citizens Advice Bureau.
-If the complaint is not satisfactorily resolved, the government appointed Pensions Ombudsman can investigate complaints of injustice caused by bad administration, either by the Trustee or Scheme administrators, or disputes of fact or law.
+If the complaint is not satisfactorily resolved, the Government appointed Pensions Ombudsman can investigate complaints of injustice caused by bad administration, either by the Trustee or Scheme administrators, or disputes of fact or law.
 Both TPAS and the Pensions Ombudsman can be contacted at:

-11 Belgrade Road London SW1V 1RB
+11 Belgrave Road London SW1V 1RB